-INRS houses the Advanced Laser Light Source Laboratory, a world-class research centre focused on developing a new type of laser.
+INRS houses the Advanced Laser Light Source Laboratory (ALSS), a world-class research centre focused on developing a new type of laser.
 ALLS develops radiation sources ranging from infrared to very-high-energy and ultrashort-pulse X-rays.
 It brings together several Canadian institutions and most major laser research laboratories in the United States, France, Austria, Sweden, Germany, Italy, Greece, and Japan.
 ALLS draws on the expertise of over 70 first-class researchers specializing in physics, laser and optics, chemistry, computer science, biology, medicine, and biochemistry.

 INRS owns the only laboratory in Canada accredited by the World Anti-Doping Agency (WADA) and several international sports federations—the Doping Control Laboratory.
 As part of its efforts to fight doping in sports, the laboratory performs analyses to the highest scientific standards and develops methods to detect and identify increasingly sophisticated doping agents.
 INRS was among the first laboratories accredited by the sports community in 1976 and has maintained WADA and IOC (International Olympic Committee) accreditation since 2004.

 Unique in North America, INRS’s Environmental Hydraulics Laboratory is one of five large-scale, multi-purpose canals used to simulate the type of waves, tides, and high-flow currents that affect many coarse-bedded waterways, including the St. Lawrence and other rivers.
-Opened in 2011, the laboratory contributes to the development of sustainable shoreline management approaches to counter erosion caused by climate chang
+Opened in 2011, the laboratory contributes to the development of sustainable shoreline management approaches to counter erosion caused by climate change.

-Distinguished professors from around the world
+Distinguished faculty from around the world

 Hailing from India, Portugal, Italy, France, China, and Quebec, our faculty members transcend the frontiers of knowledge to meet the scientific and societal challenges of tomorrow.

-Whether it’s to fight doping in sports, provide renewable energy for all, analyze social issues on different continents, or find innovative solutions to climate change, cancer, or social inequalities, INRS professors are widely sought after for their expertise in many fields—water sciences, health sciences, urban studies, nanofabrication, ultra-fast photonics, telecommunications—and are recognized both nationally and internationally.
+Whether it’s to fight doping in sports, provide renewable energy for all, analyze social issues on different continents, or find innovative solutions to climate change, cancer, or social inequalities, INRS faculty are widely sought after for their expertise in many fields—water sciences, health sciences, urban studies, nanofabrication, ultra-fast photonics, telecommunications—and are recognized both nationally and internationally.